Ziiiixi/bitstream-compiler/README.md

   `i`, `j`, `k`, or `index`.
 - `02_bitstream_raised.mlir` is conservative access-analysis IR, not executable replacement code.
 Reconstructed loops over-approximate possible addresses.
-- A finite byte-window witness establishes ordinary local fusion legality.
+- A finite byte-range witness establishes ordinary local fusion legality.
-  An edge without a finite window requires an exact finite-state proof.
+  An edge without a finite range requires an exact finite-state proof.
 - The current compiler does not prove arbitrary transducer associativity.
 It preserves explicit loop-carried state, verifies its finite domain, and still requires exact access-linked evidence for dependency legality.